Scrutinizing the Alignment Limit in Two-Higgs-Doublet Models. Part 1: $m_h = 125$ GeV

 The situation is quite different for the coupling to down-type fermions, $C_D^h$, in Type~II, see Fig.~\ref{CD_h125}.
 First of all, the possible deviations are larger than for $C_U^h$, with $C_D^h$ ranging from about 0.70 to 1.15 even for $|\cba|\sim10^{-2}$.
 Indeed, this is an example of the delayed alignment limit discussed below \eq{yukid4}; one needs $|\cba|$ as low as about $3\times 10^{-4}$ to have $C_D^h$ within 2\% of unity.
 This drives the whole phenomenology of the scenario: as we will see, sizable deviations of $C_D^h$ from 1 lead to possible large deviations in the signal strengths even for quite small $|\cba|$.
 Inverting the plotting order of $m_H$ (not shown), we note, however, that for any given $|\cbma|$ of a few times $10^{-3}$ or smaller, $C_D^h$ is limited to be closer to 1 when $m_H$ is small than in the decoupling case with large $m_H$.

-Moreover, $C_D^h=1$ is not possible unless $|\cba|$ is very small (again a few times $10^{-3}$ or smaller).
-In particular, large positive deviations of $C_D^h\gtrsim 1.12$ would indicate $m_H\lesssim 750$~GeV.
+Moreover, $C_D^h=1$ is not possible unless $|\cba|$ is very small (again a few times $10^{-3}$ or smaller) as a consequence of the lower bound $\tb\geq 0.5$ imposed in the analysis.
+Large positive deviations of $C_D^h$, up to $\sim 1.12$, would indicate $m_H\lesssim 750$~GeV.
 On the contrary, $C_D^h$ values which are substantially smaller than 1 can be achieved in both the decoupling and non-decoupling regimes except for a small island of points located around $C_D^h\approx 0.8$ and $|\cba|\approx 0.1$ that is achieved only for $m_H\lesssim 400$~GeV.
-Thus, a discovery of a light $H$ state in association with a measured value of $C_D^h\sim 0.8$ would give an indirect way to probe sub-percent deviation of $C_V^h$ in this Type~II scenario.
+Thus, for instance, a discovery of a light $H$ state in association with a measured value of $C_D^h\sim 0.8$ would give an indirect way to probe sub-percent deviation of $C_V^h$ in this Type~II scenario.